Aidar5/nattoeng/docs/source/book/18_db/drop.rst

 DROP
 ~~~~

-DROP operator removes the table along with the schema and all data.
+DROP operator removes table along with schema and all data.

-You can delete a table like this:
+You can delete table like this:

 .. code:: sql